Thingyan: Day 1: Eve of Thingyan

 Nightfall brings music, song and dance, and merrymaking in anticipation of the water festival.
-In neighbourhoods pavilions with festive names and constructed from bamboo, wood and beautifully decorated papier mache, are assembled overnight.
+In neighbourhoods, pavilions with festive names constructed from bamboo, wood and beautifully decorated papier-mâché, are assembled overnight.
 Local girls rehearse for weeks and even years, in the run-up to the great event in song and dance in chorus lines.
-Each band of girls are uniformly dressed in colourful tops and skirts and wear garlands of flowers and tinsel.
+Each band of girls are uniformly dressed in colourful tops and skirts and wears garlands of flowers and tinsel.
 They wear fragrant thanaka - a paste of the ground bark of Murraya paniculata which acts as both sunblock and astringent - on their faces, and sweet-scented yellow padauk (Pterocarpus macrocarpus) blossoms in their hair.
 Padauk blooms only one day each year during Thingyan and is popularly known as the "Thingyan flower".

-Large crowds of revellers, on foot, bicycles and motorbikes, and in trucks, will do the rounds of all the mandat, some making their own music and most of the women wearing thanaka and padauk.
-Floats, decorated and lit up, also with festive names and carrying an orchestra as well as dozens of young men on each of them, will roam the streets stopping at every mandat exchanging songs specially written for the festival including Thingyan classics, and performing than gyat (similar to rapping but one man leads and the rest bellows at the top of their voices making fun of and criticising whatever is wrong in the country today such as fashion, consumerism, runaway inflation, crime, drugs, AIDS, corruption, inept politicians etc.).
-Accidents and incidents from drunk or reckless driving in crowded streets, as well as drunkenness, arguments and brawling are problems that typically occur.
-Generally however friendliness and goodwill prevail.
+Large crowds of revellers, on foot, on bicycles and motorbikes, and in trucks, will do the rounds of all the mandat, some making their own music and most of the women wearing thanaka and padauk.
+Floats, decorated and lit up, also with festive names and carrying an orchestra as well as dozens of young men on each of them, will roam the streets stopping at every mandat exchanging songs specially written for the festival including Thingyan classics.